Monday, May 21, 2012

 May The Force Be With You

-Fresh after being bitten by the writing bug, I approached a published author.
+In a fit of stupidity, I had approached a published author.
 “I have written some short stories, how can I publish them?”
 I had asked.
 He said, “Contact a publisher only when you have an edited manuscript worth 50,000 words.
 And remember there is no guarantee that your stories will be published.”

-Strain the neck and tire my fingers typing fifty thousand words, with the caveat that the herculean effort was likely to go waste?
-For a person who revels in slumber land, it was too much to ask.
-You see, I am inherently blessed with lethargic bones.
-Idling is to me, like ogling is to Ranjeet.
+Why should I strain my neck and tire my fingers typing fifty thousand words, when the herculean effort was likely to go waste?
+For an inherently lazy person , it was too much to ask.

 ‘Forget it,” I would rather blog, I thought.
 “Why should any story or character confine me?”
 So I continued writing at my own pace and free will.
 A freebird!

 Today morning, I realized that I have written more than hundred posts for my blog and another hundred odd articles for other web-sites and publications.
-No, I am not bragging.
+No, I am not blowing my trumpet.
 But if my mathematics serves me right, with an average of five hundred words per post, I have surely crossed the dreaded fifty thousand word limit in less than two years.
 A book was possible.

-With all due respect to genuine writers, we have to keep in mind that every middle class Indian who speaks the language is either busy writing a novel or dreams of writing one.
-Engineering colleges have become a writer’s hub after an IIT-ian became a best-seller with his unpretentious unadorned prose.
+With all due respect to published authors, we have to keep in mind that every middle class Indian who speaks the language is either busy writing a novel or dreams of writing one.
+Engineering colleges have become a writer’s hub after an IIT-ian became a best-seller with his unpretentious prose.
 Critics called his prose pedestrian, but the masses lapped up his stories.
 With most celebrities writing books, the writing bug is in the air.
-Don’t be surprised if Rakhee Sawant announces the launch of her tell-tale book with titillating torturous stories of her tiresome life.
+Don’t be surprised if Mallika Sherawat announces the launch of her tell-tale book with titillating torturous stories of her tiresome life.
 Ten bucks, she will write a book.
 Anybody?

-As in television and films there are two ways to gain popularity in blogosphere.
+As in television and films, there are two ways to grab eyeballs in blogosphere.
 The short-cut entails writing controversial articles which ridicule religion, culture or saints.
 Politician bashing will not get you anywhere.
-People do not wish to read about them.
-Instead the temple of democracy could pass a privilege motion against you .Or the income tax guys might drop in for a cup of coffee.
+People do not want to read about pollies.
+Instead the temple of democracy could pass a privilege motion against you.
+Worse, income tax guys can drop in for a cup of coffee.

 Write why Sachin’s hundred hundreds were a fluke.

-Or else, say Katrina and Ms Leone are not sexy; they evoke sisterly feelings.
+Or else, say Katrina and Sunny Leone are not sexy; they evoke sisterly feelings.

-On to the critics!
+On to the critics.
 Jump with joy if you manage to get genuine critics.
-Respect opinions as blogosphere thrives in the cacophony of arguments.
-Right now I need genuine critics just as Abhishek needs a hit.
-If you are a critic, kindly let me know why my blog stats graph resembles the ECG of an Egyptian mummy.
+Respect opinions as blogosphere thrives in the cacophony of

 Warning: It is addictive!